hoguer/comp116-rhogue/assignment1/README.txt

 20. What advice would you give to the owners of the username-password pairs that you found so their account information would not be revealed "in-the-clear" in the future?
 1) Don't use shared/public or unencrypted networks
-2) If you have to do (1), don't login to sites with insecure protocols such as HTTP, FTP, and IMAP.
+2) If you have to do (1), don't login to sites using insecure protocols such as HTTP, FTP, and IMAP.
 3) Don't use the wifi at defcon.